siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 The `condition` element specifies the basis on which events are selected to be deleted.
 When specifying the condition, table attributes should be referred to with the table name.

-To execute delete for specific output event types use the `current events`, `expired events` or the `all events` keyword with `for` as shown in the syntax.
-To understand more refer [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types) section.
+To execute delete for specific output event types, use the `current events`, `expired events` or the `all events` keyword with `for` as shown in the syntax.
+For more information, see [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types) section.

 !!! note
-    Table attributes should be always referred to with the table name as `<table name>.<attibute name>`.
+    Table attributes must be always referred to with the table name as follows:
+    `<table name>.<attibute name>`

 **Example**

-The following script deletes entries from the `RoomTypeTable` table, that have room number equal to the `roomNumber` attribute of the events in `DeleteStream` stream.
+In this example, the script deletes a record in the `RoomTypeTable` table if it has a value for the `roomNo` attribute that matches the value for the `roomNumber` attribute of an event in the `DeleteStream` stream.

 ```sql
 define table RoomTypeTable (roomNo int, type string);